CharlesOIpperciel/PythonScripts/README.md

 # Automation Python Scripts

 <p align="justify">
 Welcome!
 Here you'll find a collection of Python scripts I designed to automate various tasks across different domains.
 Automation is a key aspect of modern software development and operational workflows, and these scripts aim to streamline repetitive tasks, enhance efficiency, and reduce manual intervention.
+For questions, please contact: ippc2001@usherbrooke.ca
 </p>